paul1956/CareLink/README.md

 03/11/2023

 ## What's New in this release
+New 3.6.1.3
+Remove duplicate BasalRecords (only effects MM)

 New 3.6.1.1
 - Fixed conversion issue for languages that use comma as a decimal separator
 - Form1 cleanup